ulikoehler/YakDB/YakServer/doc/inverted-index.md

 The list assigned to each (token, level) tuple must consist of binary strings that don't contain "\x00" characters (because they are used as separators)

+Entity IDs MUST NOT contain the "\x1E" byte.
+Entities SHOULD only consist of printable characters.

 ### Level specification

 The level may be any string that does not contains the "\x1E" character in its binary form.